taiscoding/knowledge-base-system/docs/privacy_design.md

 ### 2. Perfect Token Isolation
 - All operations work exclusively with tokens
-- Token mappings are maintained only in the Sankofa Privacy Layer
+- Token mappings are maintained only in the Privacy Engine
 - Intelligence is generated without knowledge of what the tokens represent

 ### 3. Session Isolation